• Skip to main content

 • 3 tablespoon butter

-• 5 tablespoon gluten-free flour blend
+• 5 tablespoon all purpose flour, or gluten-free flour blend

-• 1 cup milk plant-based nut milk like almond is perfect
+• 1 cup milk, plant-based nut milk like almond is perfect

-• ½ cup veggie or meat broth or bio bouillon cube dissolved in hot water according to instructions
+• ½ cup veggie or meat broth, or bio bouillon cube dissolved in hot water according to instructions

-• 1 ½ cup sharp cheddar cheese shredded
+• 1 ½ cup sharp cheddar cheese, shredded

-• 2 large garlic cloves minced or paste
+• 2 large garlic cloves, minced or paste

-• ½ teaspoon thyme dried (or dried rosemary)
+• ½ teaspoon dried thyme, (or dried rosemary)

-• 1 ½ teaspoon kosher salt or add to taste up to 2 tsp
+• 1 ½ teaspoon kosher salt, or add to taste up to 2 tsp

 • ¼ teaspoon ground black pepper